STARTING YOUR OWN BUSINESS

 3. Charge a late fee for a delinquent payment

-If a customer still has unpaid invoices, send another reminder with the late charge that details the total outstanding balance.
-Give a deadline for payment with a warning that you will be forced to consider your legal options in claims court if the overdue payment isn’t settled.
+If a customer still has unpaid invoices, send another reminder with the late charge that details the total outstanding balance and give a deadline for payment.
+Depending on the circumstances and the relationship with the client, you might want to consider adding a warning that you will be forced to consider legal action if the overdue payment isn’t settled.

 Wrapping up: Late payment charges and their impact on business